raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

 1. Press `Ctrl+X` to exit and `y` to save the changes.

-1. Now when you reboot your Raspberry Pi, the script should run.
+1. When you reboot your Raspberry Pi, the script should run.
 You can test this by rebooting and then looking inside the folder `/home/pi/timelapse` to see the photographs appearing.
-Note that when you reboot, you will not see any window showing that your script is running as Python will be running in the background.
+Note that when you reboot, Python will be running in the background.
+You will not see any window showing that your script is running.

 ## Creating the wearable

-Now that your code works, it's time to work out how you will make your Zero wearable!
-You could make anything ranging from designing a stylish case using a 3D printer to the opposite end of maker chic - a cardboard box and gaffer tape.
+Now that your code works, it's time to work out how you will make your Pi Zero wearable.
+You could make anything!
+Design a stylish case using a 3D printer or, at the opposite end of maker chic, build box using cardboard and gaffer tape.
 Here is how we made the glasses, to give you an example:

-1. Take a small box that will fit the Zero inside - this could be a match box, or we found this old headphone box:
+1. Take a small box that the Pi Zero will fit inside.
+This could be a match box, or we found this old headphone box:

   ![Small box](images/small-box.png)

-1. Using a craft knife, carefully cut a hole in the box big enough for the lights to show through, if you are using them.
+1. If you are using lights, use a craft knife to carefully cut a hole in the box big enough for the lights to show through.

   ![Cut hole for lights](images/cut-a-hole.png)

-1. Also cut holes in the box to access the ports on the Zero, and two holes on the back for the arm of the glasses.
-Insert the arm of the glasses through the hole to attach it to the box, being careful not to bend it too much.
-We also covered the box with black gaffer tape to make it look cool and futuristic.
+1. Cut holes in the bottom of the box to allow access to the ports on the Pi Zero.
+Cut two holes in the back for the arm of the glasses.
+Insert the arm of the glasses through the holes to attach it to the box, being careful not to bend it too much.
+We covered the box with black gaffer tape to make it look cool and futuristic.

   ![Cut hole for glasses](images/glasses-through.png)

-1. Put the Zero inside the box and close the ends.
+1. Put the Pi Zero inside the box and close the ends.
 You can feed the camera cable through the closed flap and secure it onto the front of the box using more gaffer tape.
-Be careful to get the camera the right way up!
+Make sure that the camera is the right way up!

   ![Camera on front](images/timelapse-specs.png)

-1. Attach your USB power pack through the hole you cut in the bottom of the box and turn it on to boot up the pi and start your timelapse wearable.
+1. Attach the USB power pack through the hole you cut in the bottom of the box.
+Turn it on to boot up the Pi Zero and start your time-lapse wearable.

 ## What's next?

-- You can see the pictures your timelapse wearable took by attaching your monitor, keyboard and mouse to the Zero and navigating to the folder `/home/pi/timelapse`.
-Don't forget that your timelapse will still be taking pictures, as it loads when the Zero boots up.
+- You can see the pictures taken by your time-lapse wearable by attaching your monitor, keyboard and mouse to the Pi Zero and navigating to the folder `/home/pi/timelapse`.
+Don't forget that your time-lapse will still be taking pictures, as the program will load when the Pi Zero boots up.
-- Perhaps you could create a [gif out of your timelapse pictures](https://www.raspberrypi.org/learning/timelapse-setup/)?
+- You could create a [gif using your timelapse pictures](https://www.raspberrypi.org/learning/timelapse-setup/)?
-- Instead of lights, could you incorporate a sensor or a button into your project to instead take a photograph only when the sensor is triggered?
+- Instead of lights, could you incorporate a sensor or a button into your project to take a photograph only when the sensor is triggered?
-- Could you design and 3D print a case for your wearable - perhaps something like [this one by Adafruit](https://www.raspberrypi.org/blog/wearable-pi-zero-camera/)?
+- Could you design and 3D-print a case for your wearable?
+You could make something like [this one by Adafruit](https://www.raspberrypi.org/blog/wearable-pi-zero-camera/).